Surjit Bindrakhia: Professional life

-Surjit Bindrakhia had arguably one of the most powerful voices among Bhangra singers during his time.
+Surjit Bindrakhia's voice was widely praised for its power and range among Bhangra singers during his career.
 Throaty, with a wide range of sounds, he was one of the most successful traditional artists doing the rounds of the bhangra scene during his time.
 Surjit had been known in Punjab for many years.
 His first break in the Punjabi music industry came in 1990 with the album Addi Utte Ghum, which included the track Jugni in which Bindrakhia performs his world record 32-second hekh.
 Surjit Bindrakhia is credited as being the first international superstar in bhangra music.
-His song Dupatta Tera Sat Rang Da holds the record for being the number one Punjabi song on UK charts for weeks.
+His song Dupatta Tera Sat Rang Da reportedly remained a top Punjabi track on UK charts for several weeks.

-Immensely popular in the 1980s, 1990s, and 2000s, Bindrakhia's voice was considered to be one of the most powerful voices among traditional singers like in Punjab.
-He had cut 32 solo audio cassettes during his decade-long career.
-Surjit's big break in the international market came in 1994 with Dupatta Tera Sat Rang Da, a track that can only be called game-changing.
-Since then many singers have tried to replicate this success, however, few have come close to Bindrakhia's height of success.
-Many remixes of his older songs had been created during the 1990s.
-This helped Bindrakhia to further blur the contrasts of modern Punjabi Bhangra and traditional folk.
-Bindrakhia was a traditional bhangra singer, and since most of his work had been produced in India, it may at first have appeared unpolished.
-Certainly, the music is more "rustic" than that found on many bhangra bands from the UK, but that did not reduce its impact.
-There are more sustained dhol beats in Bindrakhia's work than you would find elsewhere and the style is traditional.

-A note must be made of the high tone hekh Bindrakhia used, which sounded high in pitch and could last up to 42 seconds.
-You can find others trying such vocal pyrotechnics, however, no one can pull it off similar to how Bindrakhia did.
+Bindrakhia was known for his high-pitched hekh, which reportedly could last up to 42 seconds.
+While other singers have attempted similar vocal techniques, Bindrakhia's style remains distinctive.
 His singing style worked with the beat, so you would find him pausing along with the dhol and raising and shifting into different keys as the dhol does.
 All of this gave Bindrakhia the air of a child gone a little mad with his voice.
-Stated to be one of the most popular singers in Punjab, Surjit Bindrakhia was considered to be the vital link between traditional Punjabi folk music and modern Punjabi pop.
+Bindrakhia is often credited as an influential figure in bridging traditional Punjabi folk music and modern Punjabi pop.